Skip to main content

 Common Flashcard Mistakes to Avoid

-Mistake 1: Making cards too complex If your card requires a three-paragraph answer, it’s too complicated.
-Break it into smaller cards.
+Making cards too complex.
+If your card needs a three-paragraph answer, it’s too complicated.
+Break it into smaller pieces.

-Mistake 2: Only going through them once Flashcards only work with repeated testing over time.
+Only going through them once.
+Flashcards only work with repeated testing over time.
 One read-through does almost nothing.
+Genuinely.

-Mistake 4: Making cards for everything Flashcards are brilliant for facts, definitions, formulas, and dates.
-They’re less useful for understanding complex processes or essay structure.
-Use them strategically.
+Making cards for everything.
+Flashcards are brilliant for facts, definitions, formulas, dates.
+They’re less useful for understanding complex processes or planning essays.
+Use them strategically—not for everything.

 Subject-Specific Tips

-Science: Perfect for learning equations, definitions, required practicals, and organ functions.
-Create separate card sets for Biology, Chemistry, and Physics terminology.
+Science: Perfect for equations, definitions, required practicals, organ functions.
+Create separate sets for Biology, Chemistry, and Physics terminology.
+The November 2024 AQA Combined Science paper had a six-marker on required practicals that caught students off-guard because they’d only revised the theory, not the method details.
+Flashcards could’ve fixed that.

-Languages: Ideal for vocabulary, verb conjugations, and grammar rules.
-Include example sentences on the back to show words in context.
+Languages: Ideal for vocabulary, verb conjugations, grammar rules.
+Include example sentences on the back showing words in context—isolated vocab doesn’t stick as well.

-Maths: Use for formulas, key terms, and problem types.
+Maths: Use for formulas, key terms, problem types.
 Include a worked example on the back showing when to use each formula.
+Maths flashcards are underrated.
+Most students don’t bother.
+Most students also forget which formula to use under pressure.

-History/Geography: Excellent for dates, key figures, case study facts, and definitions.
-Add context on the back—don’t just memorise isolated facts.
+History/Geography: Excellent for dates, key figures, case study facts, definitions.
+Add context on the back.
+Don’t just memorise isolated facts—exams reward you for connecting information.

 Digital vs Physical Flashcards